airaware-iot/dashboard/plan.md

     }
     function getDailyAvg($dataType, $dateFrom, $dateTo, ) {
-        // Logic is the same as getHourlyAvg()
+        // Logic is the same as aggregateData()
     }

-    // Based on getHourlyAvg and getDailyAvg
+    // Based on aggregateData and getDailyAvg
     // Note: these return a collection, N days or N hours depending

     function getLastHour(now(), now()->subHour())